What is Cardiovascular Disease?

 Arrhythmia: Arrhythmia is an abnormal rhythm of the heart.
-There are various types of arrhythmias.
 The heart can beat too slow, too fast or irregularly.
 Bradycardia is when the heart beats less than 60 times per minute.
 Tachycardia is when the heart beats more than 100 times per minute.
 An arrhythmia can affect how well the heart works, especially when the heart is not be able to pump enough blood to meet the body’s needs.

 Heart valve problems: Stenosis is when heart valves don’t open enough to allow the blood to flow through as it should.
 When the heart valves don’t properly close and allow blood to leak through, it’s called regurgitation.
 When the valve leaflets bulge or prolapse back into the upper chamber, that creates a condition called mitral valve prolapse.
 When this happens, they may not close properly.
 This allows blood to flow backward through them.

-Even though the defect is present at birth, symptoms in a child with congenital heart disease may not appear for a lengthy period.
-These often include shortness of breath, under-developed limbs and muscles, poor growth, and respiratory infections.
-Some cases result in cyanosis, in which the skin turns a shade of blue or purple due to a lack of oxygen in skin tissues.
-“Heart murmurs,” or odd sounds made by turbulent blood flow in or near the heart, may also be experienced.
+Although the defect is innate, symptoms may not manifest in an affected child right away.
+Common indications include shortness of breath, underdeveloped limbs and muscles, stunted growth, and frequent respiratory infections.
+Some individuals develop cyanosis, where the skin takes on a bluish or purplish hue due to insufficient oxygen in the skin tissues.
+Additionally, “heart murmurs,” which are unusual sounds resulting from turbulent blood flow within or near the heart, might be observed.